Supercongruences involving products of two binomial coefficients

 Note that the denominators 27, 64, 432 come from the following observation via the Stirling formula:

 Up to now no simple proofs of (1.8)-(1.10) have been found.

-Motivated by the work in [PS] and [ST], the author [S2] determined $\sum_{k=0}^{p-1}\bi{2k}k/m^k$ modulo $p^2$ in terms of Lucas sequences, where $p$ is an odd prime and $m$ is an integer not divisible by $p$.
-In [S3] and [S4] the author raised many conjectures on sums of terms involving central binomial coefficients.
+Motivated by the work in [PS] and [ST], the author [S2] determined $\sum_{k=0}^{p-1}\bi{2k}k/m^k$ modulo $p^2$ in terms of Lucas sequences, where $p$ is an odd prime and $m$ is any integer not divisible by $p$.
+In [S3] and [S4] the author posed many conjectures on sums of terms involving central binomial coefficients.